nicolaa613/be-nc-news-project/README.md

 # Northcoders News API

+## Hosted Version

+Here is a link to the hosted version of the application: [NC News API](https://be-nc-news-project-j8hl.onrender.com/api)

 ## Local Setup

 There are two .env files that will need to be created in the root directory in order to run this project locally.
 A `.env.test` file and a `.env.development` file.